 Apple Orchard Falls: Hike to a 200-Foot-Tall Waterfall Near Bedford, Virginia

-The 2.9-mile out-and-back hike to 200-foot-tall Apple Orchard Falls begins at the Sunset Field Overlook parking lot at milepost 78 along the Blue Ridge Parkway.
+This moderate hike near Bedford, Virginia begins at the scenic Sunset Field Overlook parking lot at milepost 78 along the Blue Ridge Parkway.

 Apple Orchard Falls Hike

-There are at least a dozen parking spaces and we had no trouble finding one on a Sunday afternoon in August.
+At the Sunset Field Overlook parking lot, there are at least a dozen parking spaces and we had no trouble finding one on a Sunday afternoon in August.

 The first paved steps from your vehicle past the large trail sign wow with wide-open valley views.
 Be sure to pause to snap a few photos.

-A topographical map created by the United States Forest Service shares what you’ll see along the trail, including mountains, ridges, creeks and gaps.
+A topographical trail map created by the United States Forest Service shares what you’ll see along the trail, including mountains, ridges, creeks and gaps.

 Apple Orchard Falls Trail

+The trail head is located to the left of the trail sign.
 After the first paved steps, the Apple Orchard Falls Trail quickly curves to the right into the forest.

 In an instant, you will become enveloped by a rich, green canopy of towering cove hardwoods and fragrant hemlocks.